-For the first time in 18 months, I took an overseas holiday and went to New York just as COVID-19 was starting to gain momentum in Europe.
-The speed at which rules and advice were changing was scary, to say the least, and looking each day on social media I could see the stresses and challenges that fellow communicators across the globe were facing.
-It did raise the question in my mind though on how do we make sure all colleagues not only have access to the right information but also know how to access it?
+For the first time in 18 months, I took an overseas holiday and went to New York just as COVID-19 was gaining momentum in Europe.
+The speed at which rules and advice were changing was scary and looking each day on social media I could see the stresses and challenges that fellow communicators across the globe were facing.
+It raised the question in my mind though on how do we make sure all colleagues not only have access to the right information but also know how to access it?

-I’ve shared some thoughts on what as an #icnewbie or junior communicator practitioner you could do to support those colleagues who aren’t in the business when the panic button is hit.
+I’ve shared some thoughts on what as an #icnewbie or junior communicator practitioner you could do to support those colleagues who aren’t in the business when the crisis starts.

 Putting a plan into place

-You’ll know doubt see a lot of information now about the use of digital tools such as Microsoft Teams, Yammer and Slack to name a few to help keep colleagues informed but I appreciate these tools aren’t always available for internal comms teams to use.
-So, what can you do to help in your planning for a crisis situation?
+You’ll see a lot of information now about the use of digital tools such as Microsoft Teams, Yammer and Slack to name a few to help keep colleagues informed but I appreciate these tools aren’t always available for internal comms teams to use.
+So, what can you do to help in your planning for a crisis?

 - Speak with your HR team to understand what contact information they hold for colleagues.
 This can then allow you to explore additional channels using contact details such as telephone numbers.

-- Review your channel matrix to ensure that all your audiences are captured during any crisis communications.
+- Review your channel matrix to ensure that it captures all your audiences during any crisis communications.
 This should include colleagues working from home, on holiday, sickness, maternity/paternity leave or away on business.